Visit MyU and click on My Info on the left.

 Class Ranks & Quartiles

-Access secure online Class Rank Request Form (You must be logged into your umn.edu email account in order to access the online form.
-If you cannot access or do not have a umn.edu account, please use the downloadable PDF form linked below.)
+Class Rank Request Form - Secured, online (You must be logged into your UMN email account in order to access this online form.)

 Credit Transfer Request